jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     Switch#reload
     ```

-=== "Step10"
+=== "Step9"
     Login using the new password.
-Delete the backup file (if not already done).
+Delete the backup file (if not done already).

     ``` title='' hl_lines="0"
     Switch>ena